joshbrew/JS-Maze-Generator-with-A-Star-Solver/README.md

 - Depth First with random path joining (easy mode)
 - Sidewinder
 - Ellers
-- Hunt & Kill with Braids (set to octagonal/diagonal mode)
+- Hunt & Kill with Braids (set to octagonal/diagonal mode), with octagonal solving.
 - Remove random dead ends till no more 3 or 4 sided cells.
 - Remove random dead ends in a spiral from the center (always solvable).